freeskylier/lier/Lantern-Beta-Versions.md

 * If you are a non-technical user or looking for a forum in a language other than English, posting on one of our [user forums](https://groups.google.com/forum/#!forum/lantern-users-en).
 (See the message at the top for links to non-English forums.)

 ### About The Current Release
 The current Beta versions port Lantern to the Go programming language, significantly reducing installer size.
-They also introduce panning and zooming on the map and performance improvements.
+They also introduce panning and zooming on the map as well as graphical performance improvements.
+Finally, this version includes new installers on all platforms.

 ### Download Links
 * [Windows](https://s3.amazonaws.com/lantern/lantern-installer-beta.exe)